 The grids show some boxes in grey, others in white.
 The grey boxes show a presumptive disposition of a stayed sentence.
 The white boxes indicate a presumptive commitment to prison for the specified number of months.

 The Guidelines also offer grounds for upward and downward departures from the presumptive sentence.

 For some crimes, the legislation tries to strip power from judges to impose fair, proportionate penalties.
 These are Mandatory Minimum Sentencing statutes.
 Controversy surrounds these laws.
 They cause evil results.

 But from defense attorney perspective, we must try to avoid or mitigate the evil effects of Mandatory Minimums.

-Some so-called mandatory minimums in Minnesota do not really claim to be mandatory.
-That’s because these statutes say a judge can disregard the “mandatory minimum.”
+Some mandatory minimums in Minnesota do not really claim to be mandatory.
+So under these statutes, a judge can ignore the “mandatory” minimum.
 Others explicitly attempt to limit the judge’s discretion to impose a proportionate sanction.

 Sentencing attorneys like Thomas Gallagher work to avoid convictions where a Mandatory Minimum would apply.
-When that does not happen, we work to get the prosecutor or the judge to agree to a sentence below the “mandatory minimum.”
+Failing that, we then work to get the prosecutor or judge to agree to a below the “mandatory minimum” sentence.
 Sometimes this takes the form of a downward departure motion.

 What is a Disposition in a Minnesota criminal case?